DanielLucier/CYBER8420-SemesterProject/CodeAnalysis/Software-Security-Engineering-Code-Analysis.md

 Code Review Strategy
 --------------------
-Cyber Wardens decided to use two automated code scanning tools, SonarQube and PMD.
-The review strategy for manual code analysis was risk based by research existing CVEs for Keycloak to point us in the right direction to complete manual code review.
+&emsp;Cyber Wardens decided to use two automated code scanning tools, SonarQube and PMD.
+A risk based review strategy was utilized for manual code analysis.
+Existing CVEs for Keycloak were researched and guided the manual code review.

 Automated Code Scanning
 -----------------------